Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Use gpt-4o model for the main chat
 #4o: false

+## Use gpt-4o-mini model for the main chat
+#mini: false

 ## Use gpt-4-1106-preview model for the main chat
 #4-turbo: false